yangwwei/yangwwei.github.io/_portfolio/020-alibaba.md

   - Python
 ---

-Our team builds `Blink` (a fork from apache flink) to serve Alibaba's large scale, real-time streaming processing.
+Our team is building [Blink](https://data-artisans.com/blog/blink-flink-alibaba-search) (a fork from apache [Flink](https://data-artisans.com/blog/blink-flink-alibaba-search)) to serve Alibaba's large scale, real-time streaming processing.
 We are dedicated to build world-best computation engine for both real-time streaming and batch job processing.
+My current focus is evolving the capability to manage resource for both offline and online applications in [Apache Yarn](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html), improve the general compatibility for various of workloads and improve the resource utilization of big clusters.